 The participants in this study got rotigotine or a placebo through a skin patch worn for 1 day at a time, every day.
 The placebo patches looked like rotigotine patches but did not have any rotigotine in them.
 The researchers used the placebo to help make sure the effects of rotigotine they found in the study were actually caused by it.
-The participants stayed on a steady dose of their usual L-dopa treatment during the study.

 The doses of rotigotine were measured in milligrams per 24 hours, also called mg/24 h.
 The patches were different sizes depending on the dose of rotigotine.
 The participants got increasing doses during the study.
-The participants got each dose of the patch for 1 week before getting the next dose.
+This was done until the participants' Parkinson's symptoms were gone or greatly reduced, without too many medical problems.
+The participants got each dose of rotigotine for 1 week before getting the next dose.